orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 ### Mutex
 * **Synchronization primitive**
   * Can be used for *interprocess synchronization*
-* Provides one person to access a single resource at a time
+* Provides the access to a single resource to one person at the time
   * Others must wait in a queue
 * `Mutex` Class in `System.Threading` namespace
 * Sample shows how mutex is used to synchronize access to a protected resource